Tenured and Tenure-Track Faculty Promotion and Tenure InformationLecturer promotion

 Questions concerning the review process that cannot be answered by the Department Chair should be referred to Philip Ganderton, Senior Associate Dean.

-Promotion & Tenure/Mid-Probationary Review
+Retention, Promotion & Tenure Review Process

 Each department will have performance standards reflective of expectations in the discipline.
 These standards are made available to new faculty at the time of appointment.
 The Chair’s responsibility is to help the candidate develop the file, to follow department and university procedures for conducting reviews, to accurately summarize the results of the departmental review, and finally, to provide her/his own evaluation and recommendation on each case.
 In the case of a negative finding at any level, the candidate has an opportunity for appeal.
 Consult the Faculty Handbook Appeal Process for more information.

-Please review the Promotion and Tenure FAQs and Sample timeline for all retention, promotion and tenure files.
+Please review the Retention, Promotion and Tenure FAQs and Sample timeline for all retention, promotion and tenure files.

 Requests for Early Decision